iTerm2 is an open source replacement for Apple's Terminal. It's highly customizable and comes with a lot of useful features.

-In Finder, drag and drop the iTerm Application file into the Applications folder.
+You can download the app from here.
+Once downloaded, drag and drop the iTerm application file into your Applications folder.

 Colors and Font Settings